Abstra208/OR-Tracker/README.md

 You can add OR Tracker to your discord server or as a user app.
 [Invite OR Tracker](https://discord.com/oauth2/authorize?client_id=1294873348387635230)

-Wamt to use the docker, check it [here](https://hub.docker.com/r/abstra208/clockbox/tags)
+Want to use the docker?
+Check it [here](https://hub.docker.com/r/abstra208/clockbox/tags)

 # Information